cerebral/cerebral/packages/cerebral-forms/README.md

 Signals, actions and state factories to create forms

 ## API
+Cerebral forms is basically a function that creates state needed to handle validation and an action factory for validating fields.
+It is simple in nature, but handles

 ### form
 A state factory for creating form state.
 Used when defining initial state or dynamically with an action.
 You can put forms inside forms.